basp/oni/README.md

 Next step is to have a runtime process that will execute '''verbs''' that are executed by players.
 Eventually we might be able to program the login sequence using Oni itself instead of the kind of hacks that we have now.

-Oni uses an object database that is facilitated by mnesia and consists of a single table.
+Oni uses an object database that is facilitated by Mnesia and consists of a single table.
 The structure of Oni objects can be found in the `include/records.hrl` file.
 It is really quite simple.

+For now, we are storing Oni objects as a single Erlang term in Mnesia.
+Currenty, we are only have memory tables and are `dirty_read` and `dirty_write` as much as we can.
+We are using `qlc` for selections so we have to do those in transactions but every other object query should be dirty if possible.
+This is because we are going to execute `program` objecjts synchronously anyway via a `rt` process (todo).

+This means that all tasks from all actors will be queued up to a central process.
+Yes, this will be a huge bottleneck but if we don't do this it will be a nightmare to synchronize everything and still keep a consistent outcome for all participants involved.
+Just the simple thing of two players executing a `get` action on the same object is involved.
+If we don't synchronize these actions we essentially put the burden of synchronizing everything on the `action` and `verb` implementors.
+I don't think that's the way to go.
+We just have to make sure our `programs` are effecient.